 Children’s book author and illustrator Jarrett Krosoczka offers daily, 20-minute drawing episodes at 2 p.m. on his YouTube channel.
 Previous episodes are also available to view.

 Lunch Doodles with Mo Willems!

-Kennedy Center Education Artist-in-Residence Mo Willems invites you into his studio every day for his Lunch Doodle.
+Kennedy Center Education Artist-in-Residence Mo Willems hosted Lunch Doodles for three weeks, beginning March 16.
+All 15 episodes and their downloadable activities are available on the Kennedy Center website and YouTube.
 Grab some paper and pencils and join Mo to explore some new ways of writing and making together.
 If you post your art to social media, be sure to hashtag it with #MoLunchDoodles.
-New episodes will be posted at 1 p.m.
-ET each weekday.

 Pete the Cat Club